kubernetes/website/content/en/docs/contribute/style/style-guide.md

 ### When to use camel case for API objects

-When you are specifically referring to interacting with an API object, use [camel case](https://en.wikipedia.org/wiki/Camel_case).
-When you are generally discussing an API object, use sentence capitalization.
+When you refer specifically to interacting with an API object, use [camel case](https://en.wikipedia.org/wiki/Camel_case).
+When you are generally discussing an API object, use [sentence capitalization]().

 Don't split the API object name into separate words.
 For example, use PodTemplateList, not Pod Template List.